-- a continuous threat of present physical pain or physical injury;
+- presents a continuous threat of present physical pain or physical injury;

 - stalking; or

-- a pattern of threatening.1 “Threatening” includes, but is not limited to, when the abuser:
+- a pattern of threatening, which includes, but is not limited to, when the abuser:

 - uses a physical threat to intentionally place or attempt to place you in fear of immediate serious physical injury; or

-- threatens to commit any crime of violence with the intention of terrorizing you or with disregard to the fact that the threat can cause you to be terrorized.2
+- threatens to commit any crime of violence with the intention of terrorizing you or with disregard to the fact that the threat can cause you to be terrorized; or

 What types of restraining orders are there?
 How long do they last?